Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

-Fig. \ref{fig:detection_engine} illustrates the overall architecture of detection engine.
-As can be seen from the figure, detection engine is an ensemble neural network (EnsembleNet), which is composed of three different deep neural networks (DNNs) in parallel, and integrates the prediction results from each DNN by proposed greedy majority voting strategy.
+The detection engine is an ensemble neural network, as shown in Fig.~\ref{fig:system_overview}(b).
+Unlike the traditional ensemble designs (such as RF), which are constructed with weak ML models, EnsembleNet in DarkHunter aims for high detection performance and hence uses the strong DNN models.

-In response to the current security situation, we consider three attributes to construct each DNN for EnsembleNet: \textbf{1) having capability of spatial-temporal learning; 2) being capable of reusing features; and 3) maintaining computation cost as low as possible.} To this end, we build DNNs upon several specially-designed blocks, which are \textbf{plain blocks (PlainBlks), residual blocks (ResBlks) and dense blocks (DenseBlks)}, where PlainBlk is the basis for creating ResBlks and DenseBlks.
-Three types of blocks, three DNNs and greedy majority voting strategy are introduced in detail as below.
+Fig.~\ref{fig:detection_engine} illustrates the overall architecture of an EnsembleNet with three DNNs.
+For high efficiency, we want those DNN to have the following attributes: \textit{1) capable of spatial-temporal learning, 2) able to reuse learning features, and 3) having a low computational cost.} To this end, we build the DNNs on specially-designed blocks: plain blocks (PlainBlks), residual blocks (ResBlks) and dense blocks (DenseBlks).
+Each has a different complexity.
+In fact, PlainBlk is a building block of ResBlks and DenseBlks.
+Their designs are discussed below.